wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 ![](https://upload.wikimedia.org/wikipedia/commons/f/f1/Silicon-unit-cell-3D-balls.png)

-# 10. Valence band and Conduction band
+# 9. Valence band and Conduction band

 The full band structure of a silicon unit cell is complicated.
 For bulk silicon we simplify, and we think of two bands.
-In the  conduction band ($E_C$) is the lowest energy where electrons are free (not bound to atoms).The valence band ($E_V$) is the highest band where electrons are bound to silicon atoms.
+In the  conduction band ($E_C$) is the lowest energy where electrons are free (not bound to atoms).
+The valence band ($E_V$) is the highest band where electrons are bound to silicon atoms.

 The difference between  $E_C$ and $E_V$ is a property of the material we've named the band gap.

 $$ E_G = E_C - E_V$$

-# 11. Metals
+# 10. Metals

 In metals, the band splitting of the energy levels causes the valence band and conduction band to overlap.
 As such, electrons can easily transition between bound state and free state.
 As such, electrons in metals are shared over large distances, and there are many electrons readily available to move under an applied field, or difference in electron density.
 That's why metals conduct well.